Multiple drugs improve the activity of remdesivir, a current standard-of-care treatment for COVID-19.

 The drug screen was completed as rapidly as possible due to Chanda’s partnership with the scientist who discovered the first SARS virus, Kwok-Yung Yuen, M.D., chair of Infectious Diseases at the University of Hong Kong; and Shuofeng Yuan, Ph.D., assistant research professor in the Department of Microbiology at the University of Hong Kong, who had access to the SARS-CoV-2 virus in February 2020.

 About the ReFRAME library

 ReFRAME was created by Calibr, the drug discovery division of Scripps Research, under the leadership of President Peter Shultz, Ph.D., with support from the Bill & Melinda Gates Foundation.
-It has been distributed broadly to nonprofit collaborators and used to identify repurposing opportunities for a range of disease, including tuberculosis, a parasite called Cryptosporidium and fibrosis.
+It has been distributed broadly to nonprofit collaborators and used to identify repurposing opportunities for a range of diseases, including tuberculosis, a parasite called Cryptosporidium, and fibrosis.

 A global team